-- Section 6 of the Licensing (Scotland) Act 2005 (the Act) requires all licensing authorities such as the Shetland Islands Area Licensing Board (the Board) to publish every three years a statement of licensing policy (the policy).
-This statement fulfils that statutory requirement for the Board, and is the fourth threeyear statement to be published by the Board.
+- 1. Section 6 of the Licensing (Scotland) Act 2005 ("the Act") requires each Licensing Board to publish before the end of each licensing policy period a statement of their policy with respect to the exercise of their functions under the Licensing (Scotland) Act 2005 licensing policy (the policy).
+The licensing policy period means the period between each relevant date which is, according to sub-section 6(8) of the Act, the date occurring 18 months after an ordinary election of councillors for local government areas takes place under section 5 of the Local Government etc. (Scotland) Act 1994.
+This statement of licensing policy fulfils the requirement of the Act for Shetland Islands Area Licensing Board ("the Board").

-- 2. In accordance with the requirements of section 6 of the Act, and prior to the publication of this policy, the Board has consulted with and taken cognisance of the views of:
+- 2. In accordance with the requirements of section 6(3) of the Act, in preparing the licensing policy statement the Board must ensure that the policy seeks to promote the licensing objectives and has consulted with:

+- the local licensing forum for the Board's area (if the membership of the Forum is not representative of the interests of all of the persons specified in paragraph 2(6) of schedule 2, such person or persons as appear to the Board to be representative of those interests of which the membership is not representative)

+- NHS Shetland, being the relevant health board

-- the local licensing forum for the Board area
+- Such other persons as the Board thinks appropriate

-- NHS Shetland

 - Police Scotland

 - Shetland Islands Council officials in respect of planning, building standards and environmental health

 - the Shetland Child Protection Committee

 - Shetland Adult Protection Committee

 - Shetland Children's Rights Officer

 - Shetland Alcohol Support Services

-- •

 - Alcohol Focus Scotland

 - Visit Shetland

 - Education & Social Work, Housing, Scottish Fire & Rescue Service, licence holders, the public (via website)

 - Community Councils

 - Shetland Licensed Trade Association

 - Scottish Beer and Pub Association

 - 3. In preparing the policy, the Board has had due regard to the guidance issued by the Scottish Ministers.